Golden Isles Beach FAQs

 Are there beaches with accessibility for those with physical disabilities?

 Yes, several public beaches provide accessibility for those with physical disabilities.
 A large mat pathway is available at the U.S. Coast Guard Station beach on St. Simons Island, and at Great Dunes Park (crossover #32) and Beach Village (crossover #38) on Jekyll Island.
 Please be aware that the mats may not always reach hard-packed sand due to the variation of tides throughout each day.
-St. Andrews Beach on Jekyll Island features an accessibility ramp.
+St. Andrews Beach and Oceanview Beach Park on Jekyll Island features an accessibility ramp.
 Beach-going wheelchairs are available on Jekyll Island, and can be reserved by calling 912-635-2368.

 Can dogs go on the beach, and do they have to be on a leash?